Mesothelioma is a rare cancer caused by exposure to asbestos, which was widely used in construction until the 1970s but has no known cure.

 Has the Cancer Spread to Nearby Lymph Nodes?

-Most patients don't survive beyond five years after their mesothelioma diagnosis, especially if cancer has spread to nearly lymph nodes.
+Most patients don’t survive beyond five years after their mesothelioma diagnosis, especially if the cancer has spread to nearly lymph nodes.
 But modern mesothelioma treatments are helping patients live longer lives.

 Although there are no FDA-approved treatments for mesothelioma during its early stages, some people respond well to stage III or IV treatment.
 It is great news for those who have been recently diagnosed with pleural mesothelioma.

 There are three stages of mesothelioma based on the extent of the cancer.
 Each stage represents a different severity level and generally affects people diagnosed with pleural mesothelioma.

 Prognosis of Mesothelioma Stages